RayhanaAkterDev/crisis-vault/CSE-530221 » Computer Network/Chapter 1 - Introduction/@questions_list.md

 - [ ] 5.
 What is topology. #board_2019
 - [ ] 6.
 Discuss different types of network topologies.
 	- Describe mesh, ring, and star topology with its advantages and disadvantages.
 - [ ] 7.
-Draw a hybrid topology with a star backbone and a star networks.
+Draw a hybrid topology with a star backbone and a star backbone and four ring networks.
 - [ ] 8.
 What is IoT?
 - [ ] 9.
 What is protocol? #board_2022 #board_2020 #board_2019 #board_2018
 - [ ] 10.
 What are the key elements of protocols? #board_2018